 - Numerous opportunities for leisure-time activities

-If you seek an alternative to skiing and hiking, Corvara offers a wide range of activities and sporting and recreation facilities such as a roofed ice skating rink, a golf course, indoor and outdoor tennis courts as well as a facility with a biotope-style swimming lake and sunbathing area.
+If you are looking for an alternative to hiking, you will find a wide variety of activities and facilities for leisure and sport in Corvara, such as an indoor skating rink, a golf course, indoor and outdoor tennis courts as well as an enclosed biotope bathing lake with a sunbathing area.